-Why Plastic Bags Shouldn't be Banned
+Why Plastic Bags Shouldn't Be Banned

 Whether in a supermarket, department store, or restaurant, when it comes to carrying items, there has been one constant staple over the years: plastic bags.
-Recently, plastic bags have received a lot of negative attention, due to the fact that there is a conception about the negative environmental impact plastic bags carry.
+Recently, plastic bags have received a lot of negative attention, due to the fact that there is a misconception about the negative environmental impact plastic bags carry.
 However, we want to combat that theory—are bags made of other materials really more sustainable than plastics?

 If you were to examine the manufacturing process behind these bags, you would find that there is a much smaller carbon footprint in the production of plastic bags than there is in the production of paper bags.
 What about reusable bags?
 These totes are typically made of a more dense plastic material that is more durable.
 It’s true that in the past, we as a society did not properly recycle, especially when it came to plastic materials.
 Now that we are more environmentally-conscious, we are better using technology to break down plastics, so they can now be used in other products.
 In fact, if recycled appropriately in compactors, plastic bags can be broken down and then utilized in decking or playground equipment, among other items.